Perspective: Ultrafast Imaging of Molecular Dynamics Using Ultrafast Low-Frequency Lasers, X-ray Free Electron Laser and Electron Pulses

-The challenge to image chemical process can be generalized as achieving the needed brightness of electron and light sources with sub-\AA~spatial resolution and subpicosecond temporal resolution.
+The challenge to image chemical process can be generalized as achieving the {requirement of average beam current} of electron and {average flux of x-ray pulses} with sub-\AA~spatial resolution and subpicosecond temporal resolution.
 For more than a hundred years, sub-\AA~spatial resolution has been reached by using x-rays with sufficiently short wavelengths to determine atomic positions.
 Over 20 years ago, plasma generation or similar electron pulse generation techniques via photoemission gave birth to the 100 fs pulses and the subpicosecond time resolution was reached.
-But these techniques are unable to make femtosecond movies directly in molecules because of their low brightness, and stroboscopic pump-probe method was applied to enhance the total brightness~\cite{Lobastov05:PNAS012}.
-But the structural change and excitation dynamics make the sampling process irreversible, which limits the application scope for these techniques.
+But these techniques are unable to make femtosecond movies directly in molecules because of their low brightness, and stroboscopic pump-probe method was applied to enhance the total brightness~\cite{Lobastov05:PNAS012}.{In solid state systems, because stroboscopic measurement requires the system to recover from pump and probe pulse~\cite{Chapman09:Natmat8}, only reversible processes such as phonon excitation~\cite{Bargheer04:Science306} can be detected nondestructively.} But the structural change and excitation dynamics make the sampling process irreversible, which limits the application scope for these techniques. {However, for gas phase diffraction, the sample is refreshed after every shot and the dynamics do not need to be reversible. }